paulyc/Snuffaluffagus/README.md

-# Snuffaluffagus
+# Snuffleupagus
 For once, a name without a project rather than the inverse.
-What would Snuffaluffagus do if Snuffaluffagus were a computer program?
+What would Snuffleupagus do if Snuffleupagus were a computer program? ("There's no such thing as a Snuffleupagus!")

+(ironically, too hard to spell)

+(probably destroy evil IDE spellcheckers and autocorrect)